 - Gender Diversity, Sexuality, and Sexual Health (HSEX 6313)

-- Health Care for Transgender and Gender Diverse Children and Adolescents (HSEX 6314)
+- Considerations in the Care of Transgender and Gender Diverse Children and Adolescents (HSEX 6314)

 Transgender and Gender Diverse Health faculty are experienced professionals working in the fields of sexuality and gender spectrum health care, therapy, education, and policy.

 We strive to be fair in the admissions process.
 Our program thrives when we have students from different backgrounds and cultural experiences.
 The admissions committee completes a holistic review of all required application materials to ensure that you will be successful in the program.
 We do not require standardized test scores from the Graduate Record Exam (GRE).

 Contact enrollment advisor Steve Wicks if you would like to apply and:

 - you have completed the U of M’s Human Sexuality Certificate.